 One of my favorite things about this pass is that it includes several different types of tours!
 This is definitely something you don’t see on every sightseeing card, and it provides tremendous value for tourists who want to get out and explore Cancun.

 - Digital Pass – Want even more convenience?
-Like the Go Chicago Card, you can actually carry the pass with you on your phone by downloading the Go City Card app.
+Like the Go Chicago Pass, you can actually carry the pass with you on your phone by downloading the Go City app.
 If you prefer, you can also print a paper copy.

-- Flexibility – With over 25 included attractions and pass options ranging from 1 to 7 days, the Go Cancun Card offers plenty of flexibility for buyers.
+- Flexibility – With over 25 included attractions and pass options ranging from 1 to 7 days, the Go Cancun Pass offers plenty of flexibility for buyers.

 - Guidebook – A small guidebook containing information about all of the included attractions comes with your pass.

-Although the Go Cancun Card can certainly benefit some travelers, not everything is perfect.
+Although the Go Cancun Pass can certainly benefit some travelers, not everything is perfect.

 Personally, I don’t think the 1 and 2 day passes are particularly valuable.
 Most of the activities and attractions included with the pass will take up a good chunk of time.
 While not impossible, it’s probably going to be pretty tough to hit multiple stops each day.